Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology

 For the convenience of the reader we would like to recall some central notions and results from \cite{Fl} which will be used in the course of this paper.

-We fix a cocommutative Hopf algebra $H$, an orthogonal (in particular, finite-dimensional) $H$-module $V$ and an $H$-linear map $\kappa:V\wedge V\to H$ with the Jacobi property, so $A=A_\kappa$ is a Hopf-Hecke algebra.
+We fix a cocommutative Hopf algebra $H$, an orthogonal (finite-dimensional) $H$-module $V$ with bilinear form $\tri$ and an $H$-equivariant $\FF$-linear map $\kappa:V\wedge V\to H$ with the Jacobi property (\Cref{defn-Jacobi-property}), so $A=A_{H,V\kappa}$ is a Hopf--Hecke algebra.
 Since $V$ is fixed, we use the shorthand $C$ for the Clifford algebra, which can be defined (in characteristic not $2$) as a quotient of the tensor algebra $T(V)$ by

-For a general Hopf-Hecke algebra $A$, we have the following definitions and results (\xcite[3.2]{Fl}): \begin{defn} Let $(v_k)_k$, $(v^k)_k$ be a pair of orthogonal bases of $V$.
+For a general Hopf--Hecke algebra $A=A_{H,V,\kappa}$, we have the following definitions and results (\xcite[Sec.~3.2]{Fl}): \begin{defn} Let $(v_k)_k$, $(v^k)_k$ be a pair of orthogonal bases of $V$ with respect to $\tri$.
 Then the \emph{Casimir element} $\Omega$ and the \emph{Dirac element} $D$ are defined to be

 \end{defn}